Zoe Anderson: Introduction and early storylines

 Shortly after the character's debut, Zoe was involved in a special episode focusing on International Women's Day.
 In July 2022, Zoe was involved in a knife crime storyline following the stabbing and death of Saul.
 Brown revealed that Zoe has a "rather frantic and emotional" reaction to Saul's stabbing and that due to "Saul being her friend and colleague", Zoe "jumps into action immediately when receiving the bad news."
 Brown said that she felt "grateful" to be involved in the storyline, adding that "To be able to shed light on conversations that happen behind closed doors and all the layers that go into these experiences for everyone involved is definitely something" and that she could not wait for viewers "to see the emotional roller coaster".
 Garcia also teased that viewers would be "holding on to their seats and shouting at the television when watching the knife crime story unravel."
 In the storyline, DeMarcus Westwood (Tomi Ade), who Zoe and Pearl live with, is wrongfully implicated of fatally stabbing Saul, which leaves Zoe "torn" between her job in the police and her loyalty to her family.
 Zoe attempts to arrest DeMarcus when his prints are found on the knife and the family break into an argument, with Zoe saying that DeMarcus should trust the legal process and give himself to the police; however, DeMarcus ends up running away as his father Felix Westwood (Richard Blackwood) restrains Zoe.

 Relationship with Sam Chen-Williams

-"Also, being with Sam was meant to be a bit of harmless fun and she never saw them starting a family.
-He was in deeper than her from the get-go - it wasn't on her vision board!...He has crazy abandonment issues because so many members of his family have left, and he pulls that out of the bag.
+"[B]eing with Sam was meant to be a bit of harmless fun and she never saw them starting a family.
+He was in deeper than her from the get-go - it wasn't on her vision board![...]
+He has crazy abandonment issues because so many members of his family have left, and he pulls that out of the bag.
 Zoe does feel sorry for him, but that is the situation and he needs to heal.
 He can't put it onto her and the baby and the decision she's making - it's huge emotional blackmail."